Interface high-quality cameras with OpenCV Python

 See3CAM series and OpenCV: The perfect match

-Using OpenCV Python, e-con Systems™ has developed the sample command line-based application to interface our See3CAM series 3.0 cameras.
+Using OpenCV Python, e-con Systems™ has developed the sample command line-based application to interface our See3CAM series USB 3.0 cameras.
 All See3CAM series of cameras are UVC compatible, and they don’t require additional drivers to be installed.

 OpenCV applications, by default, provide standard UVC controls like brightness, contrast, saturation, etc. However, they do not support access controls like auto exposure, autofocus, and auto white balance – commonly known as AAA functions.

 To overcome this challenge, e-con Systems™ has developed the OpenCV Python application to support both standard UVC controls and AAA functions.
 The application also extends the support for seamless streaming and high-quality image capture in both Windows and Linux Operating Systems.

 - See3CAM is the USB 3.0 camera series from e-con Systems™.
 These cameras are UVC-compliant that has Plug & Play support which does not require to install additional device drivers manually

 - See3CAM series has a wide range of cameras from 2MP to 16MP with M12 based Fixed focus lens and Autofocus variants

 - See3CAM cameras support Windows, Linux, Android, and Mac OS with sample applications